-A basic course introducing the students to the world of Food Service.
+A basic course introducing the students to the world of Restaurant Management.
 The course includes a definition of all styles of food service establishments including schools, hospitals, fine dining, quick serve, cafes, military feeding and more.
 It includes a history of food service and modern day trends.
 The course investigates job titles and job opportunities.
-Students are introduced to the definition and responsibilities of each food service department such as purchasing, production, service management, menu planning, etc. Included is a tour of Food Service operations and students are required to write a 5 page paper.
+Students are introduced to the definition and responsibilities of each food service department such as purchasing, production, service management, menu planning, etc. Students are required to write a 5 page paper.
 Participation in food service events may be required.
 Hours of class per week: 3 (5 wks).

-FS 111 Introduction to Food Service -Safety & Sanitation 2 s.h.
+FS 111 Introduction to Food Service -

+Safety & Sanitation

+-2 s.h.